 After a year of pandemic lockdowns and almost literal shut down, few Americans seem poised to re-adopt face mask wear.
 However, given ongoing threats to air quality and the potential to further spread and become infected by a deadly virus, one simple step can provide a valuable and easy to use layer of protection: mask up!

 The OCTO® Respirator Mask (ORM) was designed with human life in mind.
-The creators wanted to develop a comfortable, all-day wear respirator mask with advanced filtration capabilities.
+The creators wanted to develop a comfortable, reusable, all-day wear elastomeric respirator mask with advanced filtration capabilities.
 Respirators, as opposed to cloth face coverings and masks, are designed to protect the person wearing them by forcing inhaled air through a filter thus reducing or eliminating the negative impact of polluted air caused by environmental pollutants, allergens, gases, organic vapors, mold, dust, and viruses.

 As air quality concerns continue to mount, consider ways you can easily protect yourselves and those you love.
 Humans are more aware of potential dangers and protective gear such as a properly fitted respirator mask will keep loved ones’ respiratory systems safe.